-- Children who may have: - > Delays or impairments in expressive and/or receptive language - Difficulties in the area of social communication, i.e. interactions with peers and adults, that cannot be supported solely within mainstream school - Difficulties with focus and attention - > Significant difficulties accessing the curriculum due to learning needs - Challenging behaviour - All children must require access to small group learning for a significant proportion of school week but must also be able to access mainstream school for either learning or social activities. - Access to Enhanced Support base would be available for those children with higher levels of targeted intervention needs who do not meet the criteria for fulltime placement in specialist provision.
+- Children who may have: - ➤ Delays or impairments in expressive and/or receptive language - ➤ Difficulties in the area of social communication, i.e. interactions with peers and adults, that cannot be supported solely within mainstream school - > Difficulties with focus and attention - > Significant difficulties accessing the curriculum due to learning needs - > Extreme distress with behaviours that challenge, such as absconding or becoming upset. - All children must require access to small group learning for a significant proportion of school week but must also be able to access mainstream school for either learning or social activities. - Access to Enhanced Support base would be available for those children with higher levels of targeted intervention needs who do not meet the criteria for fulltime placement in specialist provision.
 Priority to be given to outreach support to allow child to maintain placement in catchment school where possible